Estimating Reciprocal Partition Functions to Enable Design Space Sampling: Theory

 for each sampled configuration \(\mathbf{r}\).
 Since the series should converge throughout the design sampling process, we furthermore want Eq.~\eqref{eq:lambdarefineq} to hold for all designs \(\blam\).
 The reference energy can be made sufficiently low in two ways.
 First, we can seek as \(\blam_{\text{ref}}\) the parameters \(\blam\) that minimize \(U(\mathbf{r};\blam)\) for all configurations \(\mathbf{r}\), but a globally optimal \(\blam_{\text{ref}}\) may not exist.
 Indeed, if the minimizing \(\blam\) depends on the particular configuration \(\mathbf{r}\), it is necessary to sample configurations according to a shifted reference energy \(U(\mathbf{r}; \blam_{\text{ref}}) + U_0\).
 In that case, \(\blam_{\text{ref}}\) could be any \(\blam\) (low energy is better) and the constant offset \(U_0\) is chosen such that

 These conditions on the reference energy ensure series convergence, but the guarantee comes with a computational cost.
-By shifting to a more negative reference energy, the series tends to truncate after more terms.
-That trend toward more terms is clear in the \(U_0 \to -\infty\) limit.
+By shifting to a lower offset energy, the series truncates after more terms, a trend that is easily rationalized in the \(U_0 \to -\infty\) limit.
 Then every \(a^{(n)}\) tends to \(1\), so \(\Pi^{(n)}\) is very slow to decay below \(R\).
 Consequently, the series seldom chooses to terminate.
 A rapidly truncated convergent series thus demands a reference energy that is as high as possible without ever violating Eq.~\eqref{eq:U0shift}.